 Establishing compensation programs generally and determining the compensation of individual executive officers can be complex matters involving numerous issues and a variety of data.
 The Company's Committees and its Board believe that the compensation programs should be flexible to allow judgment and discretion on the part of the Committees rather than utilizing a formula approach.
-The compensation of the executive officers, including the CEO, is determined on a subjective evaluation, including said officer's past, present and future value to the Company, the performance of the Company contrasted with the economic conditions of the textile market in particular, and the economy in general.
+The compensation of the executive officers, including the CEO, is the Company contrasted with the economic conditions of the textile market in particular, and the economy in general.
 The Committees view the compensation in three component parts; base salary, annual cash incentive compensation (collectively, "cash compensation") and stock option grants.